"Innovative Market Solutions to Help Businesses Make Informed Decisions"

 In terms of type, the market is segmented into recycled and unrecycled.

-The unrecycled segment is expected to hold a major share in the market, owing to the lack of awareness regarding the detrimental effects of e-waste on the environment.
+The unrecycled segment is expected to hold a major share of the market, owing to the lack of awareness regarding the detrimental effects of e-waste on the environment.
 Moreover, the lack of availability of data regarding properly collected and recycled e-waste indicates the management of e-waste outside the authorized collection system.

-Asia Pacific E-waste Management Market Size, 2021 (Million Tons)
+Asia Pacific E-waste Management Market Size, 2023 (Million Tons)

 To get more information on the regional analysis of this market, Request a Free sample

 Europe is one of the key regions in terms of e-waste recycling and reusing.
-Various government initiatives to practice greener and sustainable solutions and reduce the adverse impact of e-waste generation are likely to boost growth.
+Various government initiatives to practice greener and more sustainable solutions and reduce the adverse impact of e-waste generation are likely to boost growth.
 For instance, in 2020, the European Commission launched a new circular economy action plan involving reducing electronic and electrical waste.

 North America has stringent regulations and policies for e-waste collection and disposal.
-In the state of Victoria, it is illegal for e-waste to enter landfill as it contains hazardous substances and must be separated from other waste.
+In the state of Victoria, it is illegal for e-waste to enter landfills as it contains hazardous substances and must be separated from other waste.
 The EPA imposes the Victorian Government’s e-waste policy in the state.
 The presence of major recycling and reprocessing firms in the region is expected to fuel the e-waste management industry growth.

 To know how our report can help streamline your business, Speak to Analyst